-5 Infrared Port (IrDA)
+▷ Infrared Port (Standard Infrared)

-The infrared (IrDA) communication port allows convenient wireless data communication with infrared-equipped devices or computers.
-This allows easy wireless synchronization with PDAs or mobile phones and even wireless printing to printers.
+The standard infrared (IrDA) communication port allows convenient wireless data communication with infrared-equipped devices or computers.
+This allows easy wireless synchronization with PDAs or mobile phones and even wireless printing.
 If your office supports IrDA networking, you can have wireless connection to a network anywhere provided there is a direct line of sight to an IrDA node.
-Small offices can use IrDA technology to share a printer between several closely placed Notebook PCs and even send files to each other without a network.

-6 Display (DVI-D) Output (on selected models)
+1394 Port (on selected models)